ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 #### `config` and `overrides`

 The list of _configs_ provide a way to modify the values of macros in child targets or in a project.
-Each configuration has default value, as well as an optional macro name and help text.
+Each configuration has a default value, as well as an optional macro name and help text.
 By default, the macro name will be the name of the config.
 For example:

 ```json
 "config": {